-Cohabitation and Unmarried Families
+Cohabitation and Unmarried Couples

 If you are not married to your partner and your relationship has broken down, you might be trying to resolve issues such as property rights and child care arrangements.
-At McGee O’Kane Solicitors, we can help you navigate this difficult time, working to reach a positive outcome as efficiently as possible.
+At McGee O’Kane Solicitors, we can help you navigate this difficult time, working to reach a positive outcome as quickly as possible.

 Alternatively, if you are currently cohabiting with your partner and you want to protect yourself against future disputes, speak to us about legal agreements for unmarried couples.
 Contracts such as Cohabitation Agreements can safeguard your position and minimise potential problems.

 “Couldn’t recommend McGee O’Kane Solicitors enough, they are very friendly and informative.
 You’ll get 100% honesty and your case will be dealt with efficiently.
 No matter day or night they are easily contacted and couldn’t do enough to help.
 Excellent service, wouldn’t go anywhere else.”

 We offer a range of legal services for unmarried couples.
 Whether you are currently involved in a dispute, or you are looking to prevent one, we can help you.
 Our family law solicitors help unmarried couples with –

 - Cohabitation Agreements